 Your thoughts are welcome in the comments below, especially if you have any ideas of how to help combat loneliness and isolation or more ways to raise awareness.
 We never really know what’s going on in someone else’s head do we?

-If you or loved ones are suffering from loneliness and isolation caused by mental illness, you may like to read my series Self Help for Your Mental Health which covers various aspects of mental illness and includes lots of useful links to professional and charitable organisations.
+Loneliness and isolation often go hand in hand with mental illness, although not always.
+If that is the case with you or a loved one, you may like to read my series Self Help for Your Mental Health which covers various aspects of mental health and includes lots of useful links to professional and charitable organisations.